aka "Doc Stool," is a board-certified gastroenterologist and coauthor of the book, What’s Your Poo Telling You?

 Here are a few tips to help prepare for your visit with your health care provider:

-- Keep a poo log, including frequency, texture and symptoms (Hey!
-My book has an app for that available through iTunes and Google Play.)
+- Keep a poo log, including frequency, texture and symptoms.

 - Practice having an open conversation about your bowel movements